52 Washington Avenue, Suite 4 North Haven, CT 06473

 WHAT CAN AFFECT THE TEST?

-warfarin) and vitamin K. These include antibiotics, aspirin, cimetidine
+vitamin K. These include antibiotics, aspirin, cimetidine (Tagamet), barbiturates, birth

 Drinking a lot of alcohol.